isomerpages/enterprisesg-sac/media/news-releases/_posts/2024-04-22-post-Launch of New Accreditation Programme for Bio risk Management Audits.md

 Audits AOs are detailed in Appendix 4 of SAC CT 17.</p>
 <p></p>
 <p>Application for accreditation is now open through the SAC accreditation
+portal,, <a href="https://sacinet2.enterprisesg.gov.sg/landing" rel="noopener noreferrer nofollow" target="_blank">SACiNet</a> Please
-portal, [SACiNet].
-Please contact your account manager for more details.</p>
+contact your account manager for more details.</p>